 - ROOTED IN WELLNESS: Carlyle provides premium, honest supplements in your pursuit to healthy living

-For more than 4000 years, Chinese medicine has used ginkgo poultices to fight annoying chilblains.
-Its remarkable properties have been the focus of much scientific research, and at present, it is contained in several pharmaceutical preparations.
+For over 4000 years, Chinese medicine has used ginkgo poultices to fight annoying chilblains.
+Its remarkable properties have been the focus of much scientific research, and it is currently contained in several pharmaceutical preparations.

 How to Use